ZeusWPI/HTTPizza/CHALLENGES.md

 Welcome to Hot Tasty Tomato Palace, I'll be your server tonight, could you please pick a table?
 Unfortunately, I don't speak English, and I'm only able to speak [HTTPizza](https://github.com/ZeusWPI/HTTPizza).

-## 0. Greeting the waiter back
+## 0. Greeting the waiter

 Please be a polite human and make a PIZZA request to `/welcome`.

+Reward: warm fuzzy feeling

 ## 1. Picking a table

 To get a table, you'll need to login first.
-To do that, you need to make an ORDER request to `/login` with a `Name` header containing your name.
+To do that, you need to make an ORDER request to `/login` with a `Name` header containing your teamname.
 The waiter will then give you a table number where you can sit down.
 This number will be in the `table` header in the response.
 In all further HTTPizza request, you'll need to add your tablenumber so the server doesn't get confused.

+Reward: you can choose one sticker from the stickertable

 ## 2. What's on the menu?

 You've just sat down on your assigned table, and want to check what pizza's are on the menu.
 To check the menu, make a PIZZA request to `/menu`.
 Don't forget to add a `Table` header with your table number you got from logging in!

+Reward: you can now order drinks at reduced prices

 ## 3. Picky eater